Kowanyama, Queensland: Climate

+Kowanyama has a tropical savannah climate (Köppen: Aw), with a short, intense wet season between December and March and a lengthy dry season from April to November with lower humidity and cooler nights.
+Although the average maxima exceeds 30.0 C in all months, average minima significantly vary: from 15.7 C in July to 24.5 C in December.
+While rainfall averages 1274.2 mm annually, it is strongly concentrated in summer, exemplified by February 2014, when 1470.6 mm of rain fell.
+Extreme temperatures have ranged from 41.9 C on 3 December 2019 to 4.5 C on 3 August 1990.

 Travel

 Kowanyama is serviced weekly in the dry season by road trains from Cairns.
 The service becomes more frequent as the wet season approaches.

 Early storms in October can make the 400 km dirt road to Chillagoe east of the community subject to flooding.
 By late December the storms of the monsoons have usually arrived, isolating the community by road.

 The monsoons are regarded as the arrival of nhawrr yirrpa, the Rainbow Snake who brings the life giving water to the land.
 During the wet season, which may last until May, the community is serviced only by aircraft, as all other access is restricted.
 During the wet season, fresh foods and perishables are flown into the community each week on charter planes by stores in town.
 Airline passenger services to Cairns, 600 km away is maintained throughout the year through Kowanyama Airport (15.4854°S 141.7526°E).